 We wanted to help address this imbalance.

 Since 2013, we have made great progress towards our goal.
-We have worked with tens of thousands of teachers in over 2,500 English state primary schools, delivering online one to one maths tuition to over 75,000 pupils, the majority of whom are eligible for free school meals.
+We have worked with tens of thousands of teachers in over 3,300 English state primary and secondary schools, delivering online one to one maths tuition to over 120,000 pupils, a significant number of whom are eligible for free school meals.

 We knew we had to start by making tuition affordable within the reality of limited school budgets.
 We also knew we needed to be able to deliver tuition at a scale that could reach the hundreds of thousands of children who have the greatest need of one to one support.